-Rebecca was 23 when she developed an antibiotic-resistant UTI
+Rebecca was 23 when she developed a chronic UTI

 “I had a UTI aged 15 which went away in one day with antibiotics.
 I never gave it a second thought but then ten months ago I got another.
 My GP prescribed three days of antibiotics and I felt better but on day four my symptoms came back.

 I was in the worst agony of my life as my urethra went into spasm.
 I was hysterical on the phone to the out-of-hours GP (it was a Saturday) who got me to attend hospital.
 I was given another seven days of antibiotics but they didn’t clear the symptoms.

 Two weeks after getting ill I went to my GP again and this time they did a urine culture.
 My dipsticks tests so far were positive.
 The culture found that I had a bacteria that was resistant to the antibiotics I had been given.
 I was only told this when I went back to the GP a third time.
 I was then given a week of a different antibiotic but my symptoms did not resolve.

 My pain after peeing was dismissed as ‘irritation’.
 I saw a urologist who did X-ray, ultrasound and flow tests but found nothing.
 I was having flares of pain and symptoms but by this time my dipstick tests were negative and I was told that I could not have an infection.

 A gynaecologist offered me prophylactic antibiotics but she knew that I already had an infection.
 My urologist put my symptoms down to inflammation but when a cystoscopy showed nothing, the suggestion was that this was an overactive bladder problem and all in my mind.